Carla Morrison: Musical career

 In 2013, Morrison was featured in the song "Yo sé que está en tu corazón" from Juan Gabriel's album Los Dúo, Vol. 2, the album was composed of new versions of songs by Gabriel as duets with different artists.
 Also in 2013, Morrison released her third EP Jugando en Serio, consisting of acoustic versions of the songs "Yo Sigo Aquí", "Compartir", "Lágrimas", "Buena Malicia" and "Pan Dulce" from her previous records.

 In 2015, she made her acting debut in the romantic comedy film Ana Maria in Novela Land as Laura.
 On 6 November 2015, she released her second studio album Amor Supremo through Cosmica.
 The album was recorded through eight months at Playas de Tijuana with production from Alejandro Jiménez and Demián Jiménez.
 With the album, she earned her second Grammy Award nomination for Best Latin Rock, Urban or Alternative Album while at the 17th Annual Latin Grammy Awards, she was nominated for Best Alternative Music Album and won Best Alternative Song for "Vez Primera".
 To promote the album, Morrison performed at various festivals and venues like the Coachella Festival in the United States and the Teatro Esperanza Iris in Ciudad de México.
-On 8 December 2016, she released the EP La Niña del Tambor, the project consisted in six Christmas carols both in English and spanish including "Noche de Paz", "White Christmas" and "Have Yourself a Merry Little Christmas".
+On 8 December 2016, she released the EP La Niña del Tambor, the project consisted of six Christmas carols both in English and Spanish including "Noche de Paz", "White Christmas" and "Have Yourself a Merry Little Christmas".

 On 9 June 2017, she released Amor Supremo Desnudo, the album was produced alongside Alejandro Jiménez and consists of thirteen acoustic versions of songs from her previous albums plus two new songs, "Te Regalo" and "Dime Mentiras".
 The idea for an acoustic version of her albums came during a tour in Spain, where according to Morrison, "many people that I met gave me the idea of doing an acoustic version, so I didn't stop until making it, I realized that it sounded really good".
 The album was nominated for Best Traditional Pop Vocal Album at the 19th Annual Latin Grammy Awards.
 In 2018, she collaborated in the single "Ser Paloma" by Mexican singer Lila Downs, the music video for the song featured women of different ages, backgrounds and professions to represent the diversity of women in society.
 The same year, she appeared in the track "Vibras" from J Balvin's album Vibras.

 On 21 September 2020, she released the single "Ansiedad" from her upcoming album El Renacimiento, the music video for the song was directed by Colin Solal Cardo and recorded in Lithuania.